pypiserver/pypiserver/README.rst

 release candidates to be downloaded.
 Without this option these releases won't be considered.

-Serving thousands of packages
+Serving Thousands of Packages
 -----------------------------

-By default, *pypiserver* scans the entire packages directory each time an incoming HTTP request occurs.
+By default, ``pypiserver`` scans the entire packages directory each time an incoming HTTP request occurs.
 This isn't a problem for a small number of packages, but causes noticeable slow-downs when serving thousands of packages.